 As CFS works across many sectors, donors with CFS can opt to create a broad portfolio of giving with an extended reach, or they may choose to focus on depth.

-- Select the type of donor advised fund you wish to set up – it can be a flow through fund, endowment fund or term endowment fund.
+- Select the type of donor-advised fund you wish to set up – it can be a flow-through fund, an endowment fund or an investible flow-through fund.

 - Decide on how much to donate – it can be an upfront lump sum or a pledged amount.

 - Name the fund – it can be named after yourself, your family, organisation or something meaningful.

 - Think about your giving goals – if there are special causes you care about, let us know.
 Funds can be established to support ‘causes and projects that are in line with the charitable objectives of CFS’ and also include a priority focus.

 Next, a deed will be prepared for your review.
 This document will include the name of your fund, pledge amount and charitable intent.
 Upon your approval, a final deed will be prepared.

 To execute your deed, you will need to sign and nominate a witness to co-sign.
 At the same time, make an initial donation by cheque to ‘Community Foundation of Singapore’.

 Your fund will be up and running in about four weeks, after which you can start talking to us about grantmaking.